 Louisiana's incarcerated population, currently the second-highest in the nation at 1,052 per 100,000 residents, is another critical group to draw into postsecondary education.
 This is consistent with national and state emphases on prison reform, driven by the knowledge that approximately 84.8% of this population in Louisiana will return to live in our communities.
-Preparing these individuals for life after incarceration, releasing them with training, skills, and opportunities decreases the chance of recidivism, raises their earning potential, and sets them on a positive path for the future, all while decreasing the state's levels of investment in incarceration.
+Preparing these individuals for life after incarceration - releasing them with training, skills, and opportunities - decreases the chance of recidivism, raises their earning potential, and sets them on a positive path for the future, all while decreasing the state's levels of investment in incarceration.

 Other populations needing additional support to meet their full potential include foster youth, people aged 18-24 not working or in school (opportunity youth), and working residents of any age who are seeking additional skills.
+All should Our Talent Imperative includes a relentless commitment to today's students-the traditional secondary-to-postsecondary, first-in-family, working parents in need of training/retraining, adults in rural communities, returning veterans, and the incarcerated and formerly incarcerated.

-All should find encouragement and support to earn the credentials needed to realize their ambitions.
+find encouragement and support to earn the credentials needed to realize their ambitions.